ajwills72/ajwills72.github.io/deepsim.md

 This system has budgetary approval (£9.8K), and entered the final spec / purchasing phase on 2022-01-17.

 The spec requested to TIS is [this machine](https://www.scan.co.uk/products/3xs-dbp-g2-32t-amd-ryzen-threadripper-3970x-128gb-ram-2x-24gb-nvidia-rtx-3090-2tb-m2-ssd-4tb-hdd), which is a 64-thread CPU, 128GB RAM, 2 x RTX3090 for a total of ~20K CUDA cores and 48GB GPU memory.
-The (retail) cost of components is around £6,500 (see below).
+The (retail) cost of components is around £7,500 (see below).
 They want **£8,500**, which is quite a mark up, but when we previously looked at Lenovo, they wanted £13K for a less-good system.
+An even less good MacPro system costs around £15K.

 ## Specifications